umod/docs/docs/games/rust/hooks/crafting/OnExperimentEnd.md

 ## Usage

 * Called when an experiment is about to end
-* Returning a non-null value overrides defualt behavior
+* Return a non-null value to override defualt behavior

 ## Examples